dataluscorp/browser/docs/writing-rust-code/update-policy.md

 _Local developer builds use whatever Rust toolchain is available on the system._

-Someone building Firefox can maintain the latest stable Rust with the `rustup` for `mach bootstrap` tools, or try other variations.
+Someone building Datalus can maintain the latest stable Rust with the `rustup` for `mach bootstrap` tools, or try other variations.

 ### Required versions